patrick-kidger/patdb/README.md

 ## Commands

 ```
 j: down_frame        - Move one frame down.
 k: up_frame          - Move one frame up.
 J: down_callstack    - Move one callstack down.
 K: up_callstack      - Move one callstack up.
 s: show_function     - Show the current function's source code and interactively set breakpoints.
 S: show_file         - Show the current file's source code and interactively set breakpoints.
 t: stack             - Show all frames in all callstacks and interactively scroll through them.
 p: print             - Pretty-prints the value of an expression.
+P: print_long_arrays - Pretty-prints the value of an expression, without summarising arrays.
 e: edit              - Open the current function in your `$EDITOR`.
 i: interpret         - Open a Python interpreter in the current frame.
 v: visibility        - Toggles skipping hidden frames when moving frames or callstacks.
 c: continue          - Close the debugger and continue the program.
 q: quit              - Quit the whole Python program.
 ?: help              - Display a list of all debugger commands.
 ```

 These can be rebound, see 'configuration' below.